information-sharing-networks/isn-ref-impl/README.md

 You can read more about how the reference implementation works at your new dev site http://localhost:5001/documentation

-### building a new version
-The build.sh script will create a tar archive that can be installed to live Participant Sites.
-See the usage statement for details.

 ### Testing the service

 ```
 clj -X:test
 ```

+### Building a new version
+The build.sh script will create a tar archive that can be installed to live Participant Sites.
+See the usage statement for details.

 *Development style guide*